-Bredin, of OPEN, advised seeking insights from people who understand the business they're starting.
+Bredin advised seeking insights from people who understand the business you plan on starting.

 "One of the best ways to find out about all of the costs associated with running a company is to talk to an accountant who is familiar with the type of business you want to run," she said.
 "Attending events where business owners congregate can also be helpful.
 At these gatherings, you can speak to multiple business owners who may be willing to share the surprises good and challenging … of running [this] type of company."

 Leaving your day job to pursue entrepreneurship is a big decision, and no matter when you choose to do it, it's important to be fully prepared for the realities of self-employed life.
 If you're not sure whether you're truly ready yet, read the inspirational stories of how these entrepreneurs knew it was time to quit.